 HRA Cares is a HUD-funded Continuum of Care program.
 It is for individuals and families who are literally homeless and have a family member with a disabling condition.
 There are no time limits on the supportive services.
 We provide supportive services at the two Prairie Horizons Townhomes developments and in forty-eight scattered-site units.
 We are authorized to serve sixty-four households with these funds.
 The HRA administers the program and provides some of the supportive services.
-We have executed Memorandums of Understanding (MOUs) with CCRI, West Central Minnesota Communities Action, Lakes & Prairies Community Action Partnership
+We have executed Memorandums of Understanding (MOUs) with CCRI,

-(CAPLP), and Presentation Partners in Housing.
+West Central Minnesota Communities Action, Lakes & Prairies Community Action Partnership (CAPLP), the Lotus Center, Greater Minnesota Community Services, and Presentation Partners in Housing.
 The HRA also provides supportive services.
 This allows for tenant choice.